 Book Summary

 Clover had an unusual childhood, with her Kindergarten teacher passing away during a reading of Peter Rabbit.
-Then her parents passed away while traveling, and she started a new life with her grandfather in New York City.
+Then, her parents passed away while traveling, and she started a new life with her grandfather in New York City.
 She continued to be fascinated by death and was studying different cultural traditions abroad when she received the terrible news that her grandfather had passed away alone in his office.

 Clover commits to preventing others from dying alone by becoming a death doula.
 She only takes one patient at a time, so can be more present for her clients than hospice workers.
 Whether she’s only holding their hand or hearing their regrets about life, she is present to honor them in their last moments.
-Her only friend was actually her grandfather’s friend, Leo, who is very concerned that when he is gone, Clover will be alone.
+Her only friend is actually her grandfather’s friend, Leo, who is very concerned that when he is gone, Clover will be alone.
 Between his friendship-matchmaking and a fiesty new client, can Clover shift her life focus outside of work from the dying to a new life of her own?

 The Book Girls Say…